shelleyolivia/learn-tutorials/polkadot/create-an-amm-on-polkadot-using-ink.md

 ## Part 5.
 Faucet

-As we are not using the external tokens and instead, maintaining a record of the balance ourselves; we need a way to allocate tokens to the new users so that they can interact with the dApp.
-Users can call the faucet function to get some tokens to play with!
+We are not using any external tokens for the purposes of this tutorial, instead we are maintaining a record of the balance ourselves.
+We need a way to allocate tokens to new users so that they can interact with the dApp.
+Users can call this faucet function to get some tokens to play with!

 ```rust
 /// Sends free token(s) to the invoker